pragma-/pbot/doc/QuickStart.md

 Registry key | Description | Recommended value
 --- | --- | ---:
-irc.identify_password | Password to use to identify to NickServ | `<password>` irc.identify_command | Command to send to NickServ to identify. `$nick` will be replaced with `irc.botnick`; `$password` will be replaced with `irc.identify_password`.
-If you wish to login to a NickServ account different than the `irc.botnick` you may replace the `$nick` text with a literal value. | `identify $nick $password` irc.randomize_nick | Randomize IRC nickname when connecting to server.
-PBot will change to irc.botnick when logged-in.
+irc.identify_password | Password to use to identify to NickServ | `<password>` irc.randomize_nick | Randomize IRC nickname when connecting to server.
+PBot will change to `irc.botnick` when logged-in.
 This prevents users from monitoring the botnick to catch its IP address before it is identified. | 1 general.autojoin_wait_for_nickserv | Wait for NickServ login before auto-joining channels.
-This prevents PBot from joining channels before it is identified and cloaked. | 1
+This prevents PBot from joining channels before it is identified and cloaked. | 1 general.identify_command | Command to send to NickServ to identify. `$nick` will be replaced with `irc.botnick`; `$password` will be replaced with `irc.identify_password`.
+If you wish to login to a NickServ account different than the `irc.botnick` you may replace the `$nick` text with a literal value. | `identify $nick $password`

 ##### IRCnet